RevengerWizard/teascript/doc/core/file.md

+# File

-The `file` type in Teascript represents an object that provides a stream of bytes to a file on the computer's file system.
+The `File` type in Teascript represents an object that provides a stream of bytes to a file on the computer's file system.
 It allows you to read from and write to files, as well as perform various other operations such as seeking to a specific position within the file or checking its current position.

 #### Properties

--   `file.closed`: a boolean indicating whether the file is closed or not.
+-   `File.closed`: a boolean indicating whether the file is closed or not.
--   `file.path`: a string representing the path to the file on the file system.
+-   `File.path`: a string representing the path to the file on the file system.
--   `file.type`: a string indicating how the file was open.
+-   `File.type`: a string indicating how the file was open.

 #### Example